-You may be wondering whether you have anything that can be declared as a Critical Information Infrastructure (CII).
+You may be wondering whether you have anything that can be declared a Critical Information Infrastructure (CII).
 It’s an interesting question.
-You might well have a CII.
-What does mean for you?
+You might well have CII.
+What does this mean for you?
 What are the practical consequences?

-What falls within the definition of a Critical Information Infrastructure?
+What falls within the definition of Critical Information Infrastructure?

-The Cybercrimes and Cybersecurity Bill defines a Critical Information Infrastructure very broadly.
+The Cybercrimes and Cybersecurity Bill defines Critical Information Infrastructure very broadly.
 It is any data, database, network, communications infrastructure, (or part thereof), or anything associated with them that has been declared a CII.

 Examples of possible CIIs are the infrastructure (or part) of: